 According to the Centers for Disease Control, National Intimate Partner and Sexual Violence Survey (NISVS), About every 1 in 4 women and 1 in 10 men experience contact sexual violence, physical violence, and/or stalking by an intimate partner and report an IPV-related impact during their lifetime,

-This article delves into detail about the link between domestic violence and depression, including its effects on mental and physical health, its various types, signs and symptoms, and how to help someone who might be experiencing it.
+This article delves into detail about the link between domestic violence and depression, including its effects on mental and physical health, its various types, signs, and symptoms, and how to help someone who might be experiencing it.

 Domestic violence, also known as intimate partner violence (IPV) or domestic abuse is a destructive behavior pattern, characterized by a display of power and authority over an intimate partner through deliberate practice of violent conduct.
-This includes any kind of behaviors that frighten, intimidate, terrorize, manipulate, hurt, humiliate, blame, injure, or wound someone.
+This includes any kind of behavior that frighten, intimidate, terrorize, manipulate, hurt, humiliate, blame, injure, or wound someone.

 Examples of domestic violence include: